Choosing the right WorldPop population data for you

 Constructing multi-year time series of small area population estimates requires a range of methodological assumptions and trade-offs, producing datasets that are likely to be less accurate than those built for just a single, recent time point.
 We produce multi-year datasets and global mosaics for population counts, age/sex breakdown and population densities.

-WorldPop’s 2000-2020 annual age and sex-structured population datasets are constructed through top-down disaggregation modelling of areal unit-linked population estimates derived from censuses and projections.
-They are available at 100m or 1km grid square scales, adjusted to match UN national population total estimates, or left un-adjusted, and as per-grid cell totals, broken down by age/sex classes or as density estimates.
-For these 2000-2020 global time series data, only ‘unconstrained’ modelled estimates are available, due to a lack of comparable multi-year building footprint data.
+WorldPop’s 2015-2030 annual age and sex-structured population datasets are constructed through top-down disaggregation modelling of areal unit-linked population estimates derived from censuses and projections.
+They are available at 100m or 1km grid square scales, adjusted to match UN national population total estimates, and as per-grid cell totals, broken down by age/sex classes or as density estimates.

-Additionally, the multi-temporal library of covariates, collection of administrative areas and built settlement growth model outputs used to construct the global datasets are accessible.
+Additionally, the multi-temporal library of covariates used to construct the global datasets are accessible.
 The subnational age and sex-structure data assembled to construct these global layers can also be explored through the WorldPop Demographics portal.
-2000-2020 annual age and sex-structured estimates are currently accessible, but from mid-2024, new 2015-2030 constrained data will be available.

-In addition to these global data, a recent collaboration with the UNFPA Latin America and Caribbean Regional Office (LACRO) involved production of top-down modelled estimates for all countries in the LACRO region (published in Scientific Data), built from the most recent official government subnational estimates or census data.
-If your interest is in recent data for countries in the LACRO region, then these data are likely to be more reliable than those in our global collection.
+In addition to the global data outlined above, a recent collaboration with the UNFPA Latin America and Caribbean Regional Office (LACRO) involved production of top-down modelled estimates for all countries in the LACRO region (published in Scientific Data), built from the most recent official government subnational estimates or census data.
+If your interest is in recent data for countries in the LACRO region that align with official government estimates, then these data may be more appropriate for use than those in our global collection.